fengwensheng/flutter_toolkit/README-EN.md

 ### 1. Why isn't it fully open source?

-Time is not divided over, except Rom pages are open source.
+I didn't has so much time, except Rom pages are open source.

 ### 2.Why is there so much junk code in the project?